How to Protect Your Rights in the Workplace

 We Go to Court for You

-With 17 years of defense experience, Matt Scott is confident in the courtroom and knows how to strategize and position your case well in trial.
+With several decades worth of experience representing companies, SGT Law Group lawyers are confident in the courtroom and know how to strategize and position your case well in trial.

 Board Certified Attorney

-Matt Scott has held his Board Specialization in Labor and Employment Law by the Texas Board of Legal Specialization for nearly 20 years.
+SGT Law Group lawyers have held their Board Specialization in Labor and Employment Law by the Texas Board of Legal Specialization for nearly 20 years.

 Honesty & Transparency

 No two cases are ever the same.
-If Matt Scott takes your case, he will create a legal strategy that fits your unique situation and meets your personal needs.
+If we take your case, we will create a legal strategy that fits your unique situation and meets your personal needs.

-Discover how Scott Law Firm's services and unique approach might be what you need to resolve your employment law matter.learn more
+Discover how SGT Law Group's services and unique approach might be what you need to resolve your employment law matter.learn more

-Learn more about the background and qualifications that led Matt Scott to be one of the most highly rated attorneys in Dallas.About Matt scott
+Learn more about the background and qualifications that led SGT Law Group to be one of the most highly rated firms in Dallas.About us

-Read more stories from real employees who have worked with and have been helped by Matt Scott in the past.read more
+Read more stories from real employees who have worked with and have been helped by our firm in the past.read more